 Want to see some contemporary art in Florence?
 Your best bet is the Marino Marini Museum, that celebrates the work of this sculptor born in the town of Pistoia in 1901.
 He’s considered one of Italy’s most interesting figures of this century.
 From his first solo exhibition in 1931, to his extensive body of work in the 70’s and 80’s, Marini explored ancient figurative traditions – from the Etruscan to Medieval sculptures – to try and understand what it means to be human.
 His most famous creations are a series of knights and horses and the Pomone, symbol of fertility

-WHERE & WHEN: The Marini museum is hosted in the former Church of San Pancrazio, in Piazza San Pancrazio not far from Santa Maria Novella Square – Open on Saturday, Sunday and Monday from 10am to 7pm – the museum is free, you pay to visit the temporary exhibitions – see official site.
+WHERE & WHEN: The Marini museum is hosted in the former Church of San Pancrazio, in Piazza San Pancrazio not far from Santa Maria Novella Square – Open on Saturday, Sunday and Monday from 10am to 7pm – the ticket costs 6 Euro – see official site.

 TIP: If you’re interested in contemporary art, check out the temporary exhibits at Palazzo Strozzi.